On 60th Anniversary Of Social Security Disability Program, Allsup Explains Top Six Benefits For American Workers

 - Dependent benefits.
 Someone receiving SSDI benefits and with dependents under age 18 at home may also receive income, typically the value of half the monthly benefit, in addition to their regular monthly income.

-- Return-to-work incentives.
+- Return to work incentives.
 Social Security provides a number of incentives, including protection of SSDI and Medicare benefits for several years, while an individual attempts to go back to work.
 These incentives include free services offered by organizations known as Employment Networks (ENs).
-One such EN, Allsup Employment Services, Inc., is an Allsup subsidiary and provides these services at no cost to SSDI beneficiaries.
+One such EN, Allsup Employment Services is an Allsup subsidiary and provides these services at no cost to SSDI beneficiaries.

 Aug.
 18 Web Event – Improve Your Relationships